In this article

 By converting your business page to a Facebook Store, you make it even easier for users to connect with your Shopify store without ever having to change their daily virtual habits.

 You can see Emani Cosmetics, the brand from the example above, has also connected their Facebook Page to their Shopify store.
 By doing so, they have fully integrated into the daily virtual habits of their target audience, which makes it a lot easier to drive traffic to their online shop.

-The easier that you make it for potential customers to visit your store, the more traffic that you will get.
+The easier you make it for potential customers to visit your store, the more traffic that you will get.

 This article has given you six effective ways to drive traffic to your Shopify store.
-By following through each of these strategies, you will increase organic search traffic as well as boost social media traffic.
+By following through with each of these strategies, you will increase organic search traffic as well as boost social media traffic.

-Remember that the more traffic that you have to your site, the more sales that you will make.
+Remember that the more traffic that you have to your site, the more sales you will make.